 Demolishers and/or SMRs interested in becoming members must sign and submit to the DMV the Department’s Stolen Vehicle Inquiry and Web Screens Access Contract to establish and account.
 In addition, demolishers and SMRs must complete and sign the Application for On-Line Access to obtain User ID and password.
-The application for membership must include the following:

 The links below provide access to the application and contract that must be completed, signed and returned to the DMV for review and approval.
 The SCDMV will assign a user ID and password to the business administrator.
 Authorized agents will have Internet based online access to the NMVTIS stolen vehicle data for inquiry purposes only.

-The contract and application should be submitted as soon as possible.
 You may scan the completed documents and email a PDF document to SCDemolisher@scdmv.net or mail them to: